Pbgopinadh/Docker/conainerization.md

 just stopping a container wont suffice we have to delete it using the docker rm <container-ID> command for the removal of the image.

+docker exec -it <container-ID> bash

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+In linux, a process can have a parent process. means killing the parent process can kill all the child process assiocated with it.

+how to see the parent and child process: ps -ef will show what is the parent process for a child process.